yihaoye/lurand/README.md

 And then run [test code example](./lurand_cache_test.go)

 ## Further Usage
+To scale up further, could use multiple servers (for example 100), each sever has an unique id from 0 to 99, when request come in, use load balance to randomly pick one server to generate the number with the library, and then concate the final result as `server_num.append(lib_num)`, and offline server if corresponding numbers are used up.
-Although the unique random number concatenation of two instances cannot guarantee statistical randomness, it can still achieve safe unpredictable unique value generation.
+Option 2: although the unique random number concatenation of two instances cannot guarantee statistical randomness, it can still achieve safe unpredictable unique value generation.
 The first one generates a constant prefix, and then the second one continues to generate until it is exhausted or the randomness ends, and the former generates a new prefix again.
 The disadvantage is that it may be wasteful in some cases.